Skip to content

 In normal Python development, any changes to third-party packages require a system restart.

-However, in DataFlux Func, for the convenience of development, installing third-party packages does not require a restart of the entire DataFlux Func system.
+However, in DataFlux Func, for the convenience of development, installing third-party packages does not require restarting the entire DataFlux Func system.

-1. Packages purely written in Python (e.g., do not include C extensions)
+1. The package is written purely in Python (e.g., does not contain C extensions)

-2. No preloaded content (e.g., various big data models)
+2. The package does not have preloaded content (e.g., various big data models)

-When a third-party package does not meet the above conditions, only the first installation can be guaranteed to work properly, and subsequent updates require a full restart of DataFlux Func.
+When a third-party package does not meet the above conditions, it can only be guaranteed to work properly during the first installation, and subsequent updates require restarting the entire DataFlux Func

 The commonly used numpy package is a typical example of a package that uses C extensions.
-After deploying DataFlux Func, the initial installation of numpy can be used normally, but if you install a different version of numpy later,
+After deploying DataFlux Func, the first installation of numpy works fine, but if you install a different version of numpy later.

-Taking numpy as an example, when the script executes to import numpy, the following error is thrown:
+Taking numpy as an example, when the script executes import numpy, the following error is thrown:

 Text Only